learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Caddy.md

 [`caddy start`](https://caddyserver.com/docs/command-line#caddy-start) and [`caddy stop`](https://caddyserver.com/docs/command-line#caddy-stop)

 - Runs Caddy in the background (i.e. will give back the shell after starting)

-While there do exist [ways](https://caddyserver.com/docs/config-adapters) to tackle caddy configuration using other formats, the most common (and easiest) way to do so is through the [Caddyfile](https://caddyserver.com/docs/caddyfile).
-All configuration you'll ever need to do can be done through it, though you can always keep different aspects of what you're doing in separate files and [import](https://caddyserver.com/docs/caddyfile/directives/import) them as necessary.

----
+## Caddyfile Examples

-*This is assuming your frontend is being served on port 8080 and your backend on port 9000*
+> NOTE: The following examples assume your frontend and backend are running on the same machine caddy is running on, with your frontend on port 8080 and your backend on port 9000

-**Example**: Serving API and frontend from the same machine but different subdomains
+**Example**: Serving API and frontend from the same machine, accessed through different subdomains
 ```s
 # No port specified will default to port 80 for HTTP
 # And port 443 for HTTPS